 Airport Shuttle

-If you’re wondering about Iceland’s public transportation from the airport, know that Airport Shuttles provide an easy way to travel to and from the airport.
+If you’re wondering about Iceland’s public transportation from the airport, know that Airport Shuttles provides an easy way to travel to and from the airport.

 Unlike buses that travel across the city, shuttles typically function for rides from the airports to your hotel or any other location.

-If you have a lot of luggage, it can be hard to carry it around on a public bus.
+If you have a lot of luggage, carrying it around on a public bus can be difficult.
 In such a scenario, Airport Shuttles are doable.
-You get comfortable seating, free WiFi, and an easy ride.
+They offer comfortable seating, free WiFi, and an easy ride.

 Taxi

-Most Icelandic cabbies will speak good English, but there are always some that don’t, so it’s best to keep a smartphone with an active internet connection for quick translations.
+Most Icelandic cabbies will speak good English, but some won’t, so it’s best to keep a smartphone with an active internet connection for quick translations.

 Boat

 While private yachts and cruises can add to the expenses, you can hop on a boat like ferries and get going.
-In fact, ferries and water taxis are the best way to explore Iceland.
+Ferries and water taxis are the best way to explore Iceland.

 If you visit Iceland during summer, you can book a ferry line to tour different islands and explore the breathtaking beauty of the country.